broper2/defi-tracker/README.md

     - Validator performance metric is derived from Solana economic documentation, directly related to APY %
       - A "network-average" validator with 0% commission will yield performance metric of 1.0
       - The higher the performance metric, the better yield on tokens staked to that validator!

+In Development:
+ - ENS tracking for Ethereum wallets
+ - Eliminate display name entry for Solana validators, default to validators registered name

 To check it out in action, see below:
   - Barring any maintenance, DeFi Tracker is deployed to https://intense-brook-56676.herokuapp.com/